-The direct business, which includes catalog and online sales, contributes about 30%.
-Cabela's financial services arm consists of its CLUB VISA credit card business and is managed by World's Foremost Bank, a wholly-owned subsidiary of the company.
+The direct business, which includes catalog and online sales, contributes about 25%.
+Cabela's financial services arm, which generates more than 10% of revenue, consists of its CLUB VISA credit card business and is managed by World's Foremost Bank, a wholly-owned subsidiary of the company.

-Fast-growing Cabela's has stores in more than 25 US states.
-Major markets include Michigan, Minnesota, Nebraska, Texas, and Washington.
+Fast-growing Cabela's has stores in more than 30 US states.
+Major markets include Kansas, Michigan, Minnesota, Nebraska, Texas, and Washington.
 The retailer operates stores in Canada in Alberta, Manitoba, and Saskatchewan.
 Cabela's operates distribution centers in Nebraska, West Virginia, and Wisconsin in the US; and another in Manitoba, Canada.
 To support the company's ongoing expansion, it plans to open a fifth distribution center in Utah.

 Sales and Marketing

-The retailer sponsors sportsmen and women advocacy groups and wildlife conservation organizations, including the US Sportsmen's Alliance, National Rifle Association, Women in the Outdoors, and Ducks Unlimited.
+The retailer sponsors include sportsmen and women advocacy groups and wildlife conservation organizations, including the US Sportsmen's Alliance, National Rifle Association, Women in the Outdoors, and Ducks Unlimited.
 It also sponsors fishing tournaments and similar events.

-Cabela's retail stores generate millions of visitors per store a year, and its Kansas City, Kansas, and Owatonna, Minnesota, stores are near the top of the list in tourist attractions for those states.
-Most of the company's stores were built within the last decade and are located along major Interstates in small towns not far from large metropolitan areas.
-Cabela's is accelerating its retail store growth rate, after adding 10 stores in 2013 and six in 2012.
-The company now aims to open 13 to 15 stores annually.
+Cabela's chief sales and profit growth strategy has been to accelerate its retail store growth rate, with the goal of opening 13 to 15 stores annually.
 Most of the new stores conform to the retailer's adaptable next-generation format, which ranges in size from about 80,000 to 125,000 sq. ft. and allows the company to expedite new store opening in prime locations.
-The retailer's new "Outpost" store format is smaller (~40,000 sq. ft.) and boasts a "core-flex" merchandise strategy (stocking selected core merchandise with a flexible seasonal mix).
+The retailer's "Outpost" store format is smaller (~40,000 sq. ft.) and boasts a "core-flex" merchandise strategy (stocking selected core merchandise with a flexible seasonal mix).